-Analyzing the formal and official discourse on cross-sectoral youth policy is not a sufficient indicator of the importance this idea or principle has had, in practice.
-To more fully grasp how this importance has been operationalized in the design, review, evaluation, and monitoring of youth policy it is necessary to analyse other sources of data, leaving the definitions and intentions, for now, behind.
-The two main types of documents used for this purpose are the youth policy reviews developed by international teams on behalf of the Council of Europe, and the data reports authored by the national correspondents for the European Knowledge Centre for Youth Policy (although other will also be considered).
-Each document refers to a single country, but if the data reports are all updated in the same year, this is not true for the youth policy reviews, which are made in very different momentums (Table 3).
+Analysing the formal and official discourse on cross-sectoral youth policy is not a sufficient indicator of the importance this idea or principle has had in practice.
+To more fully grasp how this importance has been operationalised in the design, review, evaluation, and monitoring of youth policy it is necessary to analyse other sources of data, leaving the definitions and intentions, for now, behind.
+The two main types of documents used for this purpose are the youth policy reviews developed by international teams on behalf of the Council of Europe, and the data reports authored by the national correspondents for the European Knowledge Centre for Youth Policy (although others will also be considered).
+Each document refers to a single country, but while the data reports are all updated in the same year this is not true for the youth policy reviews, which are made in very different moments (Table 3).
 This makes both the national and the diachronic comparisons more difficult and for that reason they will be done with caution.

-There are three ways of looking, in these documents, for the way the importance of the principle of cross-sectoral youth policy is translated in the design, review, evaluation, and monitoring of youth policy.
-One is structure/presence, the second is content/argument, and the third is the identification of existing structures for the mere development of crosssectoral youth policy.
-That is, (2.1) one refers to the very presence of the topic of crosssectoral youth policy in the documents, and, related to this, how frequent is the mention and how transversal to the review or report it is.
-This allows us to evaluate how core is this concept of cross-sectoral youth policy in fundamental and established kind of documents produced by the Council of Europe, for instance.
-For this purpose the unstandardized indexes of the youth policy review reports will be analysed, and a lexical search and analysis will also be developed for the whole documents.
-(2.2) The second way of identifying and characterizing the importance of the principle of cross-sectoral youth policy is translated in the design, review, evaluation, and monitoring of youth policy is by examining the content it self, that is, the way cross-sectoral youth policy is operationalized, considered and classified and how recurrent (by country and year) are the gaps identified in this matter (namely and specially in the recommendations).
+In these documents, there are three ways of looking for the way the importance of the principle of cross-sectoral youth policy is translated in the design, review, evaluation and monitoring of youth policy.
+One is structure/presence, the second is content/argument and the third is the identification of existing structures for the sole development of cross-sectoral youth policy.
+Section 2.1 refers to the presence of the topic of cross-sectoral youth policy in the documents, and, related to this, how frequently it is mentioned and how transversal to the review or report it is.
+This allows us to evaluate how important the concept of cross-sectoral youth policy is in documents produced by the Council of Europe, for instance.
+For this purpose the un-standardised indexes of the youth policy review reports will be analysed, and a "lexical search" and analysis will also be developed for all the documents.
+Section 2.2 looks at identifying and characterising the importance of the principle of cross-sectoral youth policy and how it is translated in the design, review, evaluation and monitoring of youth policy is by examining the content itself; in other words, the way cross-sectoral youth policy is operationalised, considered and classified and how recurrent (by country and year) are the gaps identified in this matter (namely and specially in the recommendations).
 This analysis is also developed through the youth policy reviews (published by the Council of Europe).
-(2. 3) The third type of analysis consists on an examination of the potential match or mismatch between the "structures and actors that play a role in gaining a better knowledge of young people" and the development of cross-sectoral youth policy (based on the analysis of the better knowledge on youth country reports by the National Correspondents of the European Knowledge Centre for Youth Policy (EKCYP) of the Council of Europe and European Commission youth partnership).
+Section 2.3 deals with the third type of analysis and consists of an examination of the potential match or mismatch between the "structures and actors that play a role in gaining a better knowledge of young people" and of the development of cross-sectoral youth policy (based on the analysis of youth reports by the national correspondents of the European Knowledge Centre for Youth Policy (EKCYP) of the Council of Europe and European Commission youth partnership).